ibm-cloud-docs/solution-tutorials/hpc-eda.hidden.md

 ## Before you begin
 {: #prereqs}
-You need to following to complete this tutorial:
+You need the following to complete this tutorial:
 * Because this tutorial demonstrates how to add compute capacity to your on-premise Spectrum LSF cluster, it assumes you have an  on-premise Spectrum LSF cluster already installed.
 * Red Hat&reg; Ansible&reg; version 2.7 or higher
 * [Terraform CLI and the IBM Cloud Provider plug-in](/docs/terraform?topic=terraform-getting-started)